 After years in Special Education, a family makes the switch to Lindamood-Bell Academy.
 Within weeks, they witness a “monumental difference” in their son’s reading ability and his attitude about school.

 A mom describes what makes Lindamood-Bell live online instruction so different from typical virtual learning.
-Her young son was engaged in his one-to-one sessions that were tailored to meet his instruction goals.
+Her young son was engaged in one-to-one sessions tailored to meet his instruction goals.

 A teen looks back on his early struggles with schoolwork.
 A diagnosis of dyslexia and ADHD led his family to get him the help he needed to catch up and thrive.